-My Apple Cider Moscow Mules are a fall twist on one of my favorite cocktails.
-This lightly spiced mule is easy to make, and best served in a copper mug to keep it icy cold.
+The original Apple Cider Moscow Mule recipe!
+This cocktail is a fall twist on a classic Moscow Mule.
+It’s a lightly spiced mule and is easy to make, and best served in a copper mug to keep it icy cold.

-How to make Apple Cider Moscow Mules – Step by Step
+How to Make an Apple Cider Moscow Mule

 Add the vodka, apple cider, and lime juice into a copper mug, then fill it with ice.